Doomlazer/KQIV-TBoR/README.md

 Download the patch files <a href="https://github.com/Doomlazer/KQIV-TBoR/releases/download/v0.999/KQIV-TBoRv0.99999.zip">here</a>.
 Copy the PATCHES folder into your KQ4 game folder and start normally through ScummVM.
 Remove the PATCHES folder to uninstall.

 This mod should only be used with ScummVM - It has heap crashes in DOSbox and you will get stuck halfway through the game!
-Only use ScummVM.